Introduction

 What’s Next for AI in Recruitment?

 Another big trend is hyper-personalized candidate experiences.
-AI helps make job recommendations more personalized, based on a candidate’s skill set and career goals, enhancing engagement and retention.
+AI technology enables tailored job recommendations that match candidates’ skills and career objectives resulting in higher engagement and retention.

 You can also check our blog on Books and Tips to Gain AI Knowledge for Cracking Top Tech Interviews